How to write a Master of Social Work (MSW) Personal Statement: with Examples

 3. Treat your personal statement like an essay

 The personal statement is just as much about what you say and also how you say it.
-The personal statement serves a writing sample and you should follow all of the same mechanics you would when writing an essay for school.
+The personal statement serves as a writing sample and you should follow all of the same mechanics you would when writing an essay for school.
 This includes:

-• An introduction and conclusion
+An introduction and conclusion

-• A thesis statement: “I am excited to apply for my MSW and I think I would be a good fit because” This is really important because it allows the reader to understand your experiences and goals without reading your whole paper.
+A thesis statement: “I am excited to apply for my MSW and I think I would be a good fit because” This is really important because it allows the reader to understand your experiences and goals without reading your whole paper.
 The digital guide/workbook goes into more detail about how to pull together an effective thesis statement.

-• Paragraphs that answer the prompts provided
+Paragraphs that answer the prompts provided

-• Proper formatting.
+Proper formatting.
 See tips for formatting your personal statement here

 4. Sell/ market yourself

-I often see MSW applicants be way to humble when writing their personal statements.
+I often see MSW applicants be way too humble when writing their personal statements.
 I often even see people make self-deprecating comments in their comments.
 (Although I don’t have much experience, my grades aren't the best but…) When writing a MSW personal statement you should never say anything negative about yourself, and you should always explain to the reader why you’d make a great social worker.

-If you feel the need to explain or make note of weaknesses in your application, try to reframe it in a positive way, or focus on the strengths in your application.
+If you feel the need to explain or make note of weaknesses in your application, try to reframe it in a positive way or focus on the strengths in your application.
 For example, if your grades aren’t great can you make note of the fact that you went through something difficult in your undergrad, and how you persevered and how this will help you be a great social worker?
 Or can you highlight some of the unique experiences you’ve had that relate to social work practice?

 Always focus on strengths when writing your personal statement!

 Another way to sell yourself is to highlight the need for more social workers in your niche/area of interest.
 This is where you can tie in the social issue you present.
 Going back to the example above, maybe you worked in a daycare while you studied child psychology, and noticed that there were gaps for certain families that made it difficult to access daycare.
-You can use research to back up your points and discuss how a MSW will help you fill that gap and work towards social justice.
+You can use research to back up your points and discuss how an MSW will help you fill that gap and work towards social justice.

 5. Make it easy and engaging to read